wh-elunic/WeaviateCluster/README.md

 ## Features

 - **Shards & Nodes**: View shard details across nodes as well as node details.
-- **Collections & Tenants**: Aggregate and view collections and their tenants.
+- **Collections & Tenants**:
+   - Aggregate and view collections and their tenants.
+   - Delete collections and tenants (⚠️ Admin API-Key required).
+        - Batch deletion support for multiple collections or tenants.
 - **Collections Configuration**: Explore collection configurations.
 - **Schema**: Fetch and view the schema configuration of your Weaviate cluster.
 - **Statistics**: Analyze cluster synchronization and node statistics.